jxnl/blog/docs/writing/posts/stochastic-software.md

 ## Who am I?

 I really want to highlight the difference between software and science.
-In college I studied physics and computational mathematics and I've never considered myself a software engineer.
-I've done research studying computational social science, and epidemiology.
+In college, I studied physics and computational mathematics, where I worked on research in computational social science and epidemiology.
 I've worked at Facebook to build models that can detect and priotitize content moderation work flows, and I've built probabilistic systems at Stitchfix with vision models, product search, embeddings, and recommendation systems.
+However, I've never considered myself a software engineer.

-None of these are things that I would consider software in the classical sense.
-None of these things would have been features that could have been built on some kind of sprint.
-Instead, these are all probabilistic systems that require a lot of exploration and experimentation to build.
+Why?
+None of these are things that I would consider software, in the classical sense.
+None of these things are features that could have been built on some kind of sprint: instead, these are all probabilistic systems that require significant exploration and experimentation to build.

-Now I am a technical advisor and I work on software teams to help them level up their machine learning capabilities but also to coach and mentor junior engineers to think more probabilistically.
+Nowadays, I'm a technical advisor working on software teams, helping them level up their machine learning capabilities while coaching and mentoring junior engineers to think more probabilistically.
+As I've been doing this, I've noticed a few common pitfalls that folks are running into, and I want to call them out.

 I noticed a few of the pitfalls that folks are running into these days and I want to call them out.

-## What is Probabilistic software?
+## What is probabilistic software?

-I mostly call it probabilistic software, but what I'm really talking about is systems that use machine learning.
-Where we look at probabilities and distributions of things rather than discrete interactions, like an API call from one server to another.
+When I say "probabilistic software", what I'm really talking about is a broad category of _systems that use machine learning_.
+These systems look at probabilities and distributions rather than discrete interactions, like an API call from one server to another.

-Instead, we are ranking things.
-We are sorting things.
-We are grouping things in a fuzzy manner in order to build features like recommendation systems, retrieval applications, or even the hot thing these days, which are agents powered by LLMs.
+In ML systems, we perform very distinct operations: we rank things, sort them, group them in a fuzzy manner in order to build features like recommendation systems and retrieval applications.
+These same fundamental tasks underlie hot topics like agents powered by LLMs.

 ## Edge cases and long tails

-> you can think your way into solving a deterministic system, but you cannot think your way into solving a probabilistic system.
+> You can think your way into solving a deterministic system, but you cannot think your way into solving a probabilistic system.

-The first thing that I want to call out is that deterministic software has edge cases while probabilistic software has long tails.
+The first thing that I want to call out is that **deterministic software has edge cases, while probabilistic software has long tails.**

-I'm finding a lot of junior folks try to really think hard about edge cases around probabilistic systems and truthfully it doesn't really make sense.
-It is unlikely that we can enumerate and count issues ahead of time, we can only work in percentages and probabilities.
+I find that a lot of junior folks try to really think hard about edge cases around probabilistic systems, and truthfully, it doesn't really make sense.
+It's unlikely that we can fully enumerate and count issues ahead of time: we can only work in percentages and probabilities.

-Instead, we should be focusing our efforts on segmenting and clustering the distribution of inputs and consider solving these problems locally first, before coming up with a hypothesis on how the global system might work.
+Instead, you should be focusing your efforts on segmenting and clustering the distribution of inputs and solving these problems locally _before_ coming up with a hypothesis on how the global system might work.

 On top of that, because of these long tails, before deliberating with your whole team on what to do next, I would really suggest asking yourself if we set up an experiment and measure improvements to some metric, do we actually know what we want to measure?